-Bear in mind that even if you sign a contract, the small print is likely to allow mid-contract rises in certain situations such as rising inflation.
+Bear in mind that even if you sign a contract - the terms and conditions are likely to allow mid-contract rises in certain situations such as rising inflation.

-If you’re paying for ‘fast’ broadband, then make sure you are getting the speed you are promised.
-If the speed you’re paying for is not available in your area, then you are overpaying.
+If you’re paying for ‘fast’ broadband, then make sure you are getting the speed you are promised and that it’s available in your area.

 ‘Superfast’ or fibre broadband is the fastest broadband, but also the most expensive.
 The fastest widely available broadband in the UK is offered by Virgin Media, with download speeds of over 1Gb with its Gig1 service.

 ADSL broadband, which is delivered to your home via a normal phone line, is cheaper and more widely available.
 It’s slower than superfast broadband but generally fast enough for most households.